Screenplay Editing @ $2.30 Per Page

 If you are uncertain if every scene in your script is written in proper industry format, consider getting script formatting services with us.
 We know how to format film and TV scripts.
 We can bundle script formatting service and editing service in one e-invoice for you to pay online.
 Simply email your script to email@example.com and tell us you want to get the total cost for both services.
 Be sure to read our "Acceptable Files to Submit" section prior to submitting your script.
 Once we get your script, we will look it over and email you the price and estimated turnaround time to complete both services.
 From there, if you want to purchase the services, we will email you a personalized e-invoice/payment link.

-This screenplay editing service does NOT include the following: Script feedback (aka script consulting), script doctoring service (ghostwriting/story rewriting/polishing), co-writing your script, fixing improperly formatted scenes (script formatting service), proofreading service, commenting on the script, converting broken English to fluent English, providing technical support for your screenwriting software, and troubleshooting corrupted script files.
+This screenplay editing service does NOT include the following: Script feedback (aka script consulting), script doctoring service (ghostwriting/story rewriting/polishing), co-writing your script, fixing improperly formatted scenes (script formatting service), proofreading service, commenting on the script, converting broken English to fluent English, troubleshooting your email account, computer's operating system or any computer programs on your computer, laptop, tablet, and any electronic devices.

 Novelists who are crossing over to screenwriting should know the following: If your screenplay contains a mix of screenwriting and novel book writing format, our screenplay editor cannot double up as your co-writer to fix formatting issues or creatively rewrite scenes to externalize information for the movie camera.
 Our editor will edit around the novel book writing parts -- if our editor determines that cutting those novelistic writing will create plot holes or cut into the characters' personalities.